Michael Cusack (cyclist): Professional career

 As a copywriter, Cusack won "Best Newcomer to Irish Advertising" at the Irish Advertising Awards Festival (IAAF) in 1980.
 After living in Vienna, Austria, he spent two years working in Khamis Mushayt, Saudi Arabia before travelling throughout India, Nepal, China, Mongolia and Russia.
-He emigrated to the United States in 1985 and studied creative writing at New England College, New Hampshire, under the guidance of Joel Oppenheimer.
-Following his marriage and honeymoon spent climbing Kilimanjaro and visiting Victoria Falls in 1987, he moved to New Jersey, where he acquired a Master of Arts degree in Corporate and Organizational Communications from Fairleigh Dickinson University.
-He returned to Nepal on two subsequent occasions, once riding from Kathmandu to Tibet.
-His two sons, Sean and Brendan Cusack, were born during his appointment as a consultant for the AT&T Artificial Intelligence group and Bell Laboratories.
-In 1992, he was a delegate to the Conference on Artificial Intelligence in Sydney.
-His subsequent effort to scale the highest point on the continent, Mount Kosciuszko, on cross-country skis was thwarted by a blizzard.
+He emigrated to the United States in 1985 and studied creative writing at New England College, New Hampshire.
+In 1991 he acquired a Master of Arts degree in Corporate and Organizational Communications from Fairleigh Dickinson University and in 1992 he was appointed as a consultant for the AT&T Artificial Intelligence group and Bell Laboratories.
+The same year, he was a delegate to the Conference on Artificial Intelligence in Sydney.
 He was the keynote speaker at Contact Centre World 2001 in Singapore.

 Publications

-The American Society for Quality published his first book, "Online Customer Care", in 1998, and he subsequently penned "Behind the Yellow Jersey - Racing in the Shadows of Kelly and Roche" (Hardcover 2022), which describes his final season at international level.
-His business books include "Conducting a Contact Center Assessment" (2013) and "Customer Service 2020 - Assessing Your Contact Center" (2018).
-He also wrote "We Wished for the Cloths of Heaven" (2021).
+The American Society for Quality published his first book, "Online Customer Care", in 1998, and he subsequently penned "Behind the Yellow Jersey – Racing in the Shadows of Kelly and Roche" (Hardcover 2022), which describes his final season at international level.
+His business books include "Conducting a Contact Center Assessment" (2013) and "Customer Service 2020 – Assessing Your Contact Center" (2018).
+He also selected poetry for "We Wished for the Cloths of Heaven" (2021).

-He published "Croagh Patrick and the Islands of Clew Bay - A Guide to the Edge of Europe", which he presented publicly in July 2017 in a lecture entitled Beautiful Clew Bay.
+He published "Croagh Patrick and the Islands of Clew Bay – A Guide to the Edge of Europe", which he presented publicly in July 2017 in a lecture entitled Beautiful Clew Bay.